Japan Football League: History

 In the second season the number of clubs was increased from 9 to 12, reaching 16 in 2001.
 In 2002 it was briefly 18 clubs before going back to 16 the next season and settling for good at 18 in 2006.
 For the 2012 season it had 17 clubs due to the late withdrawal of Arte Takasaki.

 The league suffered another contraction after 2013 season, as 10 of its 18 teams joined the newly created J3 League.
 It also moved a tier down the pyramid, making it fourth-tier league since 2014.

-Four former JFL clubs have competed in the top flight: Yokohama FC (2007, 2021 & 2023), Otsuka Pharmaceuticals (2014 & 2021 as Tokushima Vortis), Matsumoto Yamaga (2015 & 2019), and V-Varen Nagasaki (2018).
+Five former JFL clubs have competed in the top flight: Yokohama FC (2007, 2020, 2021 & 2023), Otsuka Pharmaceuticals (2014 & 2021 as Tokushima Vortis), Matsumoto Yamaga (2015 & 2019), V-Varen Nagasaki (2018), and Machida Zelvia (since 2024).
+Fagiano Okayama is the next to do so (in 2025).

+When the J.League decided in 2023 on a transition to an autumn–spring season from 2026, starting in August and finishing in May of the following year, the JFL announced in 2024 its approval of adopting the same season as the J.League's, making the 2025 season the last to be within a calendar year.

 Overview

 JFL clubs may be affiliated to companies, or be entirely autonomous clubs or reserve teams of these.
 Until 2010, university clubs (which as a rule do not play in the Japanese football league system) were recommended by the Japan University Football Association and played off against bottom JFL teams for entrance.
-B-teams are allowed to participate but only A-squads of truly autonomous clubs are eligible for J.League associate membership, and with it, promotion to J.League.
+B-teams are allowed to participate but only A-squads of truly autonomous clubs are eligible for J.League associate membership, and with it, promotion to the J.League.

 Promotion from JFL

-A club that satisfies the following criteria will be promoted to J.League Div.
+A club that satisfied the following criteria was promoted to J.League Div.
 2 (for the 2012 and 2013 seasons):